kieran-mackle/AutoTrader/docs/source/tutorials/building-strategy.md

 variable `i` is required to generate a signal at the correct timestamp.
 When backtesting with AutoTrader, the value of `i` will vary from `0` to `len(data)`, as AutoTrader steps through each bar in your data.
 If you are running AutoTrader in live-trade mode, `i` will simply index the last candle in the data, corresponding to the most recent market conditions.
-Read more about the indexing system [here](autotrader-data-indexing).
+Read more about the indexing system for periodic update mode [here](autotrader-run-modes).

 As the name implies, the `generate_signal` method must return a trading signal - to either go long, short or do nothing.
-AutoTrader supports multiple [order types](order-handling), multiple [stop loss types](broker-stop-loss-types) and anything else you might encounter with your live-trade broker.
+AutoTrader supports multiple [order types](order-types), multiple [stop loss types](broker-stop-loss-types) and anything else you might encounter with your live-trade broker.
 To create a new order, we can use the [`Order`](order-object) object, imported from the [`autotrader.trading`](../broker/trading) module.
 For this strategy, we will only be placing market orders when we get the entry signal, which are the default order type.